 How do funnel clouds form?

 A rotating column of wind draws in cloud droplets, making a region of intense low pressure visible.
 They are formed in the same way as a tornado building around this localised area of intensely low pressure and are typically associated with the formation of cumulonimbus thunderclouds.
-For more information on the way tuba and tornadoes form see How are tornadoes formed?.

 What weather is associated with funnel clouds?